 When we meet Domhnall Gleeson’s quirky main character, Jon, he is attempting to write a new song by observing the world around him.
-The problem is that none of his ditties are particularly good (“Lady in the red coat, what you doing with that bag?”) although most of them are quite hilarious.
+The problem is that none of his ditties are particularly good (“Lady in the red coat, what are you doing with that bag?”), although most of them are quite hilarious.
 Everything changes when he happens across a raving man trying to drown himself in the ocean.
 The man’s bandmates watch from the shore, expressing their need for a new keyboard player.
-They find out Jon plays keyboard and that sparks an invitation for him to play Soronpfrbs’ next show.
-That night at the show, Jon witnesses the insane mess that is the band, including Clara (Maggie Gyllenhaal), the hateful theremin player, Don (Scoot McNairy), the mannequin loving manager/producer, and of course, the papier-mâché head wearing lead singer, Frank, played masterfully by Michael Fassbender.
+They find out Jon plays the keyboard, and that sparks an invitation for him to play Soronpfrbs’ next show.
+That night, Jon witnesses the insane mess that is the band.
+There’s Clara (Maggie Gyllenhaal), the hateful theremin player, Don (Scoot McNairy), the mannequin loving manager/producer, and of course, the paper-mâché head wearing lead singer, Frank, played masterfully by Michael Fassbender.